 See more on the scheme’s FAQ page here

-They have published Guidance to provide important public health information to ensure that moving home and key activities around this, such as viewing a property, can happen safely.
+The Government have published Guidance to provide important public health information to ensure that moving home and key activities around this, such as viewing a property, can happen safely.

 They make clear that all businesses should follow the government’s latest guidance for employers and businesses on coronavirus and safer working guidance.
 We would particularly draw your attention to the advice for people who work in or run offices, contact centres and similar indoor environments which can be seen here.